 This parameter determines whether information captured for every execution of paspropconv replaces the existing information in the log or appends to the end of the log.
-If you want information replaced, specify 0.
-If you want information appended, specify 1, which is the default value.
+If you want information replaced, specify 1, which is the default value.

 --mergepropExe name-of-mergeprop-utility